beyondsimulations/Applied-Optimization/_repo-md/lectures/lecture-02-firststeps.md

 -   Focus in the first two lectures on the programming language
 -   Third lecture dedicated to <span class="highlight">Mathematical Optimization</span>

-# <span class="flow">Working with VS Code</span>
+# <span class="flow">Working with VS Code and Julia</span>

 ## Notebooks in VS Code

 -   The easiest way is by using VS Code
--   Install the Jupyter Extension
+-   For the detailed instructions, just open the first tutorial.
--   Now, you can open `.ipynb` files
+-   It explains step-by-step how to use `.jl` files as notebook
--   Here you can run the code in the cells
+-   This allows us to use **notebooks** and **version control**

 ## Downloading the Notebooks

 -   You will find the tutorial notebooks next to the tutorial pages
--   On each page, you will find a button `Jupyter` on the right
+-   On each page, you will find a button `Julia` on the right
--   Click it to download the notebook and save it
+-   Click it to download the `jl` file and save it
--   I'd recommend storing the notebooks <span class="highlight">in a separate directory for this course</span>
+-   I'd recommend storing the files <span class="highlight">in a separate directory for this course</span>

 ## Learning by doing